M Idioms

 make a clean breast of (something)

-- confess something bad that you have done in order not to feel guilty/bad
+- to confess something bad that you have done in order not to feel guilty or bad

-The woman made a clean breast of things and worked hard to start over.
+The woman made a clean breast of things and tried to start over.

 make a clean sweep of (something)